Depression - stopping your medicines

 - Do you think you should be able to deal with your feelings without medicine?

-- Are others saying you don't need medicine or shouldn't take it?
+- Are others saying you do not need medicine or should not take it?

 Do you think the problem may be gone, and you wonder if you could stop the medicine now?